mykytashch/MongoDB-PythonConnection/README.md

 ## Introduction
 MongoDB-PythonConnection is a concise, straightforward guide to setting up a connection with a MongoDB database, executing write operations, and reading the data, all from Python.
 In just 15 lines of Python code, you'll be able to establish a connection to your database, write profiles of three individuals, and read the results back.

-This guide provides a simple, effective way to practice connecting, writing, and reading from a MongoDB database using Python.
-The concept is to use the PyMongo module in Python to demonstrate database operations.

-## Key Features
-* **Easy Connection**: Uses `pymongo.MongoClient` to connect to your MongoDB database.
-* **Data Writing**: Demonstrates how to insert multiple documents into your MongoDB database.
-* **Data Reading**: Shows you how to retrieve and print all documents from your MongoDB collection.

-## Prerequisites
-* Python 3.x installed on your machine.
-* PyMongo module installed on your Python environment.
-* Access to a MongoDB database.

 ```
 from pymongo import MongoClient
 client = MongoClient('mongodb+srv://tosniki91:password@clustervkapture.b6tox4s.mongodb.net/')